seblucas/www-blog/content/en/tips/aspnet-not-starting-checklist.md

-/*
+---
-Title: Things to check when an Asp.Net site is not working correctly
+title: "Things to check when an Asp.Net site is not working correctly"
-Description:
-Author: Sébastien Lucas
-Date: 2011/05/06
-Robots: noindex,nofollow
-Language: en
-Tags: dotnet,tips
-*/
+date: 2011-05-06
+tags: [dotnet,tips]
+slug: aspnet-not-starting-checklist
+aliases: [/en/tips/aspnet-not-starting-checklist]
+---
 # Things to check when an Asp.Net site is not working correctly

 TODO